ollama/ollama/docs/modelfile.md

 There are two ways to view `Modelfile`s underlying the models in [ollama.com/library][1]:

-- Option 1: view a model's layer table:
+- Option 1: view a model's data:
   1. Go to a particular model page (e.g. https://ollama.com/library/llama2)
   2. There is a table that displays all the layers of the model.
 - Option 2: use `ollama show` to print the `Modelfile` for any local models like so: